States of Incarceration

 Disenfranchisement Due to Debt

 In 30 states, people who owe debts from criminal and court fees cannot vote.
 In this Washington Post op-ed, Karin Martin and Anne Stuhldreher argue that “withholding voting rights because of debt tells those with a criminal history: You don’t get a say.
 It means that, after having otherwise paid their debt to society, individuals with previous convictions are cut off from civic engagement.”
 Karin is a former ISSI Graduate Fellow and now assistant professor of Public Management at John Jay College of Criminal Justice.

 Genevieve Negrón-Gonzales, Assisstant Professor in the Department of Leadership Studies in the School of Education at the University of San Francisco, received the 2016 Emerging Leader Award from the Chicana/Latina Foundation.
 The Chicana/Latina Foundation is a non-profit organization which promotes professional and leadership development of Latinas.
 Read more about Genevieve and her numerous contributions here.

-In his new article on Latino Studies, “Racialized illegality: The regulation of informal labor and space," Juan Herrera analyzes “the construction of racialized forms of difference between indigenous and nonindigenous Latino workers, based on an examination of their solicitation practices at day labor hiring zones.”
-Juan is a former ISSI Graduate Fellow and currently Assistant Professor of Ethnic Studies at Oregon State University.
+In his article in Latino Studies, “Racialized illegality: The regulation of informal labor and space," Juan Herrera analyzes “the construction of racialized forms of difference between indigenous and nonindigenous Latino workers, based on an examination of their solicitation practices at day labor hiring zones.”
+The article was recognized with the Distinguished Contribution to Research Article Award from the Latino/a Sociology Section of the American Sociological Association.
+Juan is a former ISSI Graduate Fellow and currently Assistant Professor of Geography at UC Los Angeles.